nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

 We managed to train our model in the cloud, but only with a cpu, as we did not have access to a gpu in a region yet and we could not figure out how to use GPUs (all regions).
 We got it working by first uploading the image and then creating a virtual machine running on that machine from the terminal.
 We then used vertex AI for further trainings, however had issues connecting to config files and secrets, in the end we used a bucket to host this information.
-It is easier to train with vertix ai compared to the Engine, since it only requires a single command.
+It is easier to train with vertex ai compared to the Engine, since it only requires a single command.

 ## Deployment